spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 **Yaml service file format**
 >apiVersion: v1
-kind: Service
+>kind: Service
-metadata:
+>metadata:
-  name: app-name
+>  name: app-name
-spec:
+>spec:
-  type: NodePort
+>  type: NodePort
-  ports:
+>  ports:
-    - targetPort: 80 (or any other port num.
+>    - targetPort: 80 (or any other port num.
 If not included, num will match port below)
-      port: 80 (or any other port.
+>      port: 80 (or any other port.
 Must be included)
-      nodePort: between 30000 - 32767
+>      nodePort: between 30000 - 32767
-  selector:
+>  selector:
-    (add labels here that match labels of pods you want to connect to)
+>    (add labels here that match labels of pods you want to connect to)

 **kubectl create -f yaml-file.yaml**